 Table Graphic Jump Location Table 97-1DISTINGUISHING CHARACTERISTICS OF ELS VERSUS ILS ||Download (.pdf) Table 97-1 DISTINGUISHING CHARACTERISTICS OF ELS VERSUS ILS

 |CHARACTERISTICS ||ELS ||ILS |

 |Sex predominance ||4:1 M:F ||1.5:1 M:F |

 |Laterality ||Left > right ||Left > right |

 |Associated anomalies ||>50% ||Rare |

 Lower lobe abscess

 Extralobar pulmonary sequestrations tend to present at an early age with respiratory distress because they are associated with other congenital anomalies such as diaphragmatic hernias.
 They have systemic venous drainage and no bronchial communication.
 In contrast, intralobar sequestrations are commonly diagnosed in adulthood, present with frequent pulmonary infections or hemoptysis, have pulmonary venous drainage, have normal bronchial communication, and are rarely associated with other anomalies.1–3 Fever, cough, multiple pulmonary infections, and hemoptysis can occur, although up to 13% can be asymptomatic.4 The affected lobe tends to develop chronic changes owing to recurrent infections with eventual cystic destruction of the parenchyma.
 A chest x-ray that reveals consolidation along the medial aspect of the lower lobe should arouse suspicion of a sequestration.
 A chest CT scan or computed tomographic angiography (CTA) can confirm the diagnosis of the sequestration, so conventional angiography is not necessary.
-The treatment of choice for ...
+The treatment of choice for sequestration is resection of ...